0 item $0.00

 Cardiac MRI PhDs

-We are seeking 2 cardiologists to join the Baker Heart and Diabetes Institute as PhD fellows.
+We are seeking two cardiologists to join the Baker Heart and Diabetes Institute as PhD fellows.
 The project themes will be heart failure (heart failure with preserved ejection fraction and heart failure with reduced ejection fraction) and cardiac energetics in cardiovascular disease and diabetes.

 Are you looking for postgraduate research opportunities?